home

 | book description |

 In the 80th anniversary year, Jackie French explores the dropping of the bombs at Hiroshima and Nagasaki in August 1945, which ended World War 2.
-1942 Japan has bombed Sydney Harbour.
+1942.
+Japan has bombed Sydney Harbour.
 Sixteen-year-old Ossie lies about his age to protect his country, even though it means abandoning his only family, a one-eyed dog named Lucky.
-Kind-hearted Mrs Plum is already looking after forty-six dogs for soldiers.
-She's becoming desperate because there are no wartime rations for dogs.
-Help arrives when thirteen-year-old Kat Murphy volunteers to take Lucky and persuades the girls at her school to also help.
-As Kat grows to love Lucky, she realises he can still see his master.
-And Kat can see him, too, as Ossie is captured and taken as a prisoner of war to Japan, where he will see a strange mushroom cloud rise above Nagasaki.
-The result of a bomb that will change lives and forever leave the question: was it worth it?
-Including true accounts of that extraordinary but often misunderstood time, this is a story of quiet heroism, endurance and an unimaginable occurrence that continues to resound to this day.
+Kind-hearted Mrs Plum is already looking after forty-six dogs belonging to soldiers who've gone to war.
+She can't possibly care for another.
+But just when she's becoming desperate to find a way to feed them, help arrives: thirteen-year-old Kat Murphy volunteers to take Lucky and persuades the girls at school to help, too.
+As Kat and Lucky grow closer, Kat realises he can still see Ossie, the master he loves.
+And somehow, Kat and Ossie catch glimpses into each other's lives, too.
+This extraordinary connection helps Ossie survive when he is taken as a prisoner of war to Japan.
+There, he witnesses a strange mushroom cloud rise above Nagasaki – the result of a bomb that will take, save and change lives, and forever leave the question: was it worth it?
+Taken from first-hand Japanese accounts of that momentous but often misunderstood time, this is a story of quiet heroism and endurance in the face of an unimaginable horror that continues to resound to this day.

 | product details |